 Most of these clothes are unlikely to be worn, and you might make better use of the space.

-If you’re worried about running out of clean clothes on your trip, plan a couple of stops to a laundromat or stay at a campsite that has a washing machine.
+If you’re worried about running out of clean clothes on your trip, plan a couple of stops at a laundromat or stay at a campsite that has a washing machine.

 Lots of blankets